Anisometropia: Diagnosis

 Anisometropia causes some people to have mild vision problems, or occasionally more serious symptoms like alternating vision or frequent squinting.
 However, since most people do not show any clear symptoms, the condition usually is found during a routine eye exam.

 For early detection in preverbal children, photoscreening can be used.
 In this brief vision test specialized cameras detect each eye's light reflexes, which the equipment's software or a test administrator then interprets.
 If photoscreening indicates the presence of risk factors, an ophthalmologist can then diagnose the condition after a complete eye exam, including dilating the pupils and measuring the focusing power of each eye.

 Treatment

 Spectacle correction

 For those with large degrees of anisometropia, the wearing of standard spectacles may cause the person to experience a difference in image magnification between the two eyes (aniseikonia) which could also prevent the development of good binocular vision.
 This can make it very difficult to wear glasses without symptoms such as headaches and eyestrain.
 However, the earlier the condition is treated, the easier it is to adjust to glasses.
+A study has indicated that anisometropia increases the risk that an accommodative esodeviation will not be fully eliminated with hypermetropic correction.

 It is possible for spectacle lenses to be made which can adjust the image sizes presented to the eye to be approximately equal.
 These are called iseikonic lenses.
 In practice though, this is rarely ever done.

 The formula for iseikonic lenses (without cylinder) is: